m1sta/prescript/README.md

 The `to` keyword can be used to define standard for loops.
 Eg. `for (x = 0 to array.length)`

 ### Automatic variable declaration
 Variables are automatically defined.
 This can be configured to only apply to variables defined in loop declarations and catch statements.
+It is highly recommended to use semantic-colouring in your IDE if you switch on this feature for all variables.

 ### Inline try/catch
 Allows individual expressions to be easily wrapped in a try/catch statement with the catch returning a default value.
 Eg. `try JSON.parse(string) catch undefined`